dgonzal/cmssw/FastSimulation/HadShower/README.md

 ## Shower modeling

-Given the starting point and the shape parameters,
-The Shape's constructor obtains the shower steps using the StepsFactory.
+Given the starting point and the shape parameters, the constructor of the class hadshower::Shape obtains the shower steps using the hadshower::StepsFactory.
 Then it calculates and stores for each step how much of the shower's energy it contains, and the transverse size of the shower.
 Shape::generateEnergySpot allows to draw positions in the transverse plain defined by a given step, distributed according to the transverse energy profile at the center of the step.

-See test/test_shape.C for an example illustrating the usage of hadshower::ShapeParametersGenerator.
+See test/test_shape.C for an example illustrating the usage of hadshower::Shape.